rajinder-yadav/dm-css/README.md

 1. Set border line style to dashed (default is solid).
 1. Set "__\<div\>__" element to take up 20% of available width.

 Notice the power of Style-Notation and how it is additive, resulting in increased productivity.
-Context switching betweem HTLM/JSX and the CSS style sheet is eliminated for all core CSS styles.
+Context switching between HTLM/JSX and the CSS style sheet is eliminated for all core CSS styles.

 ## Setup